-- The school has effective safeguarding policies and procedures including a child protection policy and a staff behaviour policy. - HSCB is informed annually about the discharge of duties via the safeguarding audit.

-- Recruitment, selection and induction follows safer recruitment practice including all appropriate checks. - Allegations against staff are dealt with by the headteacher.
-Allegations against the headteacher area dealt with by the Chair of Governors. - A member of the senior staff team is designated as designated safeguarding lead (DSL) and have this recorded in their job description. - Staff have been trained appropriately and this is updated in line with guidance. - Any safeguarding deficiencies or weaknesses are remedied without delay. - They have identified a nominated governor for safeguarding.
+- the school has effective safeguarding policies and procedures including a Child Protection Policy, a Staff Behaviour Policy or Code of Conduct, a Behaviour Policy and a response to children who go missing from education; - HSCB is informed in line with local requirements about the discharge of duties via the annual safeguarding audit; - recruitment, selection and induction follows safer recruitment practice including all appropriate checks: - allegations against staff are dealt with by the headteacher.
+Allegations against the headteacher are dealt with by the Chair of Governors; - a member of the Senior Leadership Team is appointed as Designated Safeguarding Lead (DSL) and has this recorded in their job description; - staff have been trained appropriately and this is updated in line with guidance; - any safeguarding deficiencies or weaknesses are remedied without delay; - a nominated governor for safeguarding is identified.